ThinkInvis/RoR2-ClassicItems/ModMeta/README.md

 The 5 latest updates are listed below.
 For a full changelog, see: https://github.com/ThinkInvis/RoR2-ClassicItems/blob/master/changelog.md
 (🌧︎: Involves an accepted GitHub Pull Request from the community.
 Thanks for your help!)

+**6.2.2**

+- Added a new override to Ancient Scepter mod registration method that takes a target SkillDef instead of a variant index.
+    - This is now the preferred way to target skills for replacement.
+Targeting by VariantIndex is deprecated and may be removed in the future if a suitable replacement for internal use on vanilla skills is found.
+- Scepter skill replacer for Commando grenade now only intercepts the ThrowGrenade entity state for its behavior (and not any other entity state inheriting from it).

 **6.2.1**

 - Fixed Hit List internal tally item being tier 1 instead of tierless.